7budi/CY-SEC/FIRST.md

 EX: nmap -p- -T4 -A -vv -oA 192.aa.aa.aa.
 We can use the -sU to scan the UDP but since its very slow we just scan the first 1000 ports  only.
 # Enumerating
+-Nikto is a tool for vulnerability scan mostly for beginners and it can be sometimes blocked when there is a good security(firewall).